PepoAmbriz/DonkeyTownPepo/docs/README.md

 ```

 # TODO
+ - [ ] Label this version.
- - [ ] Enable cooperative use case.
+ - [ ] test cooperative driving node clean-up.
+ - [ ] Prepare a demo video and add it.